Black May (Thailand): Violence in Bangkok

-Royal intervention & amnesty
+Royal intervention and amnesty

 On 20 May, Princess Sirindhorn addressed the country on television in the morning, calling for an end to the violence.
 Her appeal was rebroadcast throughout the day.
 That evening, her brother, Crown Prince Vajiralongkorn, broadcast a similar appeal.
 At 21:30, a television broadcast of King Bhumibol Adulyadej, Suchinda, and Chamlong was shown, in which the King demanded that the two men put an end to their confrontation and work together through parliamentary procedures.

 On 23 May, King Bhumibol signed Suchinda's amnesty decree that applied to both side of a conflict, with the reason to protect the security and unity of the country.
-Academics and pro-democracy activists opposed to the decree about its legal status immediately.
-Legal experts commented that the decree was invalid because it required the government cabinet executive meeting by the constitution.
+Academics and pro-democracy activists opposed the decree's legal status almost immediately.
+Legal experts commented that the decree was invalid because the decree needed to be signed by a meeting of the cabinet, as per the constitution.
 The decree was issued in the name of the King, and on 25 May was referred by parliament to a constitutional tribunal for judgement.

 Suchinda agreed to support an amendment requiring the Prime Minister to be reelected.
 Chamlong asked the demonstrators to disperse, which they did.
 On 24 May 1992, Suchinda resigned as Prime Minister of Thailand.